Skip to content

 Getting your diesel truck tuned is an exciting step toward better performance, but you can’t just hand over the keys and hope for the best.
 A little preparation goes a long way in making sure you get the results you want safely and effectively.
 Before you schedule your appointment, taking care of a few key things will ensure your engine is ready for the upgrade.
 Think of it as setting your truck up for success.
 By completing a few checks and clarifying your goals, you help your technician deliver a tune that’s perfectly matched to your truck and your needs.
 This prep work helps you get the most value out of your investment and ensures the tuning process is smooth from start to finish.

-Complete a Pre-Tuning Inspection
+Start with a Pre-Tuning Inspection

 Before you make any performance changes, you need a clear picture of your engine's current health.
 A thorough pre-tuning inspection is the first and most important step.
 This isn’t the time to ignore that strange noise or minor leak.
 Tuning will put more demand on your engine, and any existing issues could get worse under the added stress.
 A proper tune can actually help load-bearing engines last longer by improving efficiency, but only if the engine is in solid shape to begin with.
 Check your fluid levels, inspect belts and hoses for wear, and listen for anything out of the ordinary.
 A healthy engine is the best foundation for a successful tune.